 Rashes on the skin, such as bumps or redness, typically result from contact with an irritant.
 But sometimes, they can be a sign of cancer.
 If a mole itches, bleeds, or changes shape, it may be a sign that you should get it checked out by a doctor.

 Skin rashes are a common condition.
-Usually they stem from something pretty harmless, like a reaction to heat, medicine, a plant like poison ivy, or a new detergent you’ve come into contact with.
+They usually stem from something harmless, like a reaction to heat, medication, a plant like poison ivy, or a new detergent you’ve touched.

 Rashes can show up on any part of your body, from your head to your feet.
 They can even hide in the cracks and crevices of your skin.
 Sometimes they itch, crust, or bleed.